ArianeSoret/arianesoret.github.io/README.md

 # Community

-- Member of the Quantum Energy Initiative ([QEI](https://quantum-energy-initiative.org/)) since its creation in 2022; this community unites scientists (from academia and industry) with a particular interest for the physical resource cost of emerging quantum technologies;
+- Member of the Quantum Energy Initiative ([QEI](https://quantum-energy-initiative.org/)) since its creation in 2022; this community unites scientists (from academia and industry) with a particular interest for the physical resource cost of emerging quantum technologies.
 - Member of the Société Française de Physique ([SFP](https://www.sfpnet.fr/)) since 2020.

-## Contact
+# Contact

 ariane.soret (at) gmail.com